zhangyuang/node-ffi-rs/README.md

   retType: DataType.I32, // the return value type
   paramsType: [DataType.I32, DataType.I32], // the parameter types
   paramsValue: [a, b] // the actual parameter values
-  // freeResultMemory: true, // whether or not need to free the result of return value memory automatically, default is true }) equal(r, a + b)
+  // freeResultMemory: true, // whether or not need to free the result of return value memory automatically, default is false }) equal(r, a + b)
 // release library memory when you're not using it.